nightblade9/topical/README.md

 # Usage

-Create a new directory for your topical project.
+Create a new directory for your tropical project.
 (Bonus points if you version-control it.)
 Within that directory, create a file called `data.json`.
 Each entry needs a `title`, `url`, and `tags`; `blurb` is optional.
 Example:

 ```json
 [